ESG policy and reporting have been very popular for some time, whether at the corporate, NPO or public company level.

 Therefore, a company’s credibility in this area is linked to international protocols established globally and made by governments and/or provincial governments, norms and regulatory requirements, certifications and other recognitions that use external auditors or registrars who are recognized as neutral, rigorous and credible.

 For some time now, there have also been rating agencies on ESG performance, such as Impak Finance, Moody, Sylvera and others.
 These protocols often include guidelines for managing carbon emissions and carbon offset programs

 Some examples of stakeholders linked to the ESG policy

 - At the international level, the Task Force for Climate-related Financial Disclosures (TCFD), the Carbon Disclosure Project (CDP) or the UN Sustainable Development Goals (SDGs) are recognized protocols and companies that apply them stand out in doing so.

 - The Sustainability Accounting Standards Board (SASB) is a tool for investors to compare the carbon footprint of companies’ activities.
 It assesses how a company’s “sustainability” elements increase or decrease its value.
-How does the impact of a company’s activities on the environment affect its profitability?
+How does the impact of a company’s activities on the environment such as its gas emissions, waste, and other environmental factors affect its profitability?